Exclusive: US intelligence materials related to Ukraine, Iran and UK found in Biden's private office, source tells CNN – KION546

 The documents were discovered on November 2, just six days before the midterm elections, but the matter only became public Monday due to news reports.

 The source told CNN that a personal lawyer for Biden was closing out the downtown DC office that Biden used as part his work with the University of Pennsylvania.
-The lawyer saw an envelope with markings indicating they were the former vice president’s personal documents, opened the envelope and noticed there were classified documents inside.
+The lawyer saw a manila folder that was labeled “personal,” opened the envelope and noticed there were classified documents inside.
 The lawyer closed the envelope and called NARA, the source said.

 After making contact with NARA, Biden’s team turned over several boxes in an abundance of caution, even though many of the boxes contained personal materials, the source said.

-Note: CLARIFICATION: The story has been updated to specify where the classified documents were found in Biden’s office.